 You can use the following command to do inference on GPU with a pre-trained object detection model:

-The only GUI knob is using Tab to switch between the synchronized execution and the true Async mode.
+The only GUI knob is using Tab to switch between "User specified" mode and "Min latency" mode.

 The demo uses OpenCV to display the resulting frame with detections (rendered as bounding boxes and labels, if provided).
-In the default mode the demo reports
+The demo reports